pnizer/zrag/README.md

 - Hybrid search (BM25 + vector similarity)
 - REST API server mode

-## 🤝 Contributing

-This project embraces the "vibe-coding" philosophy:

-1. **Experiment Freely**: Try new ideas and see what works
-2. **Iterate Quickly**: Make changes, test, and improve
-3. **Document Discoveries**: Share what you learn along the way
-4. **Maintain Quality**: Keep tests passing and code clean

 ## 📄 License

-[License information to be added]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments